Morales03/CS105/README.md

 - Microsoft Access
 - Relational database concepts
 - Calculated fields
-- Report wizard inside Acess
+- Report wizard inside Access

 **Challenges I Faced**
-The challenge I faced was learning how to correctly use report wizard and the formatting of the transcripts.
-Since it was a tool inside of access I had not used before, it was learning curve with using it and correctly adding the calculated field of the overall GPA.
+The challenge I faced was learning how to correctly use the report wizard and the formatting of the transcripts.
+Since it was a tool inside of Access I had not used before, it was a learning curve with using it and correctly adding the calculated field of the overall GPA.

 **Other Resources**
-I use instructor video example to understand how to use report wizard inside of access and how to format it correctly.
+I use my instructor's video example to understand how to use the report wizard inside of Access and how to format it correctly.

 **Result**
 In the finished project, I created: